-CET1 capital is stated after deducting regulatory adjustments such as intangible assets, and foreseeable distributions of current profits not accrued in the balance sheet, where applicable.
+CET1 capital is stated after deducting regulatory adjustments and foreseeable distributions of current profits not accrued in the balance sheet, where applicable.

-In order to reinforce the Group's capital position, on 29 September 2021, the Group issued €25,000 thousand of Tier 2 capital in the form of subordinated debt, accruing yield of 6% p.a., payable quarterly, and maturing on 28 September 2029.
+In order to reinforce the Group's capital position, on 29 September 2021, the Group issued €25,000 thousand of Tier 2 capital in the form of subordinated debt, accruing yield of 6% p.a., payable quarterly. and maturing on 28 September 2029.
 The Notes were fully subscribed by Aneto.